How to Use African Black Soap to Avoid Dry Skin

 Dry + Sensitive Skin

-For those with dry and/or sensitive skin, you’ll notice skin irritations more than others.
-Raw black soap, naturally, will be too strong for those with this skin type.
+If you have dry or sensitive skin, you might notice more skin irritations than others.
+Raw African Black Soap, will be too strong for those with this skin type.
 Therefore the best way to use African Black Soap for sensitive skin is in small quantities, or by diluting into a Liquid Black Soap (check out the free Chamomile Liquid Black Soap Recipe).

-By watering down the soap you can also add soothing oils and/or butters to decrease the strength of the natural soap.
-After cleansing with the soap, it’s good practice to use a cream, lotion, or butter (like Mango Butter) to combat the dryness.
-When using African Black Soap on your face, it’s also good practice to use a moisturizing toner to close your pores, then follow up with a moisturizer.
+When you melt down the soap into liquid form you can also add soothing oils and/or butters to decrease the strength of the natural soap.
+After cleansing with the soap, it’s good practice to use a good moisturizer (cream, lotion, or butter) to combat the dryness.
+When using African Black Soap on your face, it’s also good practice to use a gentle toner to close your pores, then follow up with your moisturizer.